HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 **Deployment steps are as follows:**

-1\.
-After clicking the \[Cluster Deployment\] button, click to enable \"Deploy by DR mode\", and choose \"DR center\" in \"IDC type\".
+1. After clicking the [Cluster Deployment] button, click to enable "Deploy by DR mode", and choose [DR center](#DR%20center) in "IDC type".
 Then, two cluster names, Compute node mode cluster with DR mode disabled and DR mode cluster with no corresponding DR center, will appear in the drop-down box of cluster name of master center.

-2\.
-After choosing a target cluster name and clicking \[Parameter Configuration\], if master center is deployed through management platform, the management platform will also automatically obtain the relevant parameter values of master center and automatically fill in DR center with no modification allowed.
+2. After choosing a target cluster name and clicking [Parameter Configuration], if master center is deployed through management platform, the management platform will also automatically obtain the relevant parameter values of master center and automatically fill in DR center with no modification allowed.
 Please refer to the [parameter configuration and deployment process of DR center.](#参数配置) If the former master center is manually deployed offline, it is required to manually ensure that the parameters filled in are consistent with the master center configuration.

 ### Manual deployment

 #### Deploy a new set of disaster recovery environment

 When deploying the disaster recovery environment, the deployment process of components in master center and DR center are the same as deployment process in single-IDC mode.
-Please refer to the [Distributed Transactional Database HotDB Server - V2.5.3 \[Installation & Deployment\] Function Manual](file://localhost/Users/anita/Downloads/英文翻译审核完成/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.3%20%5bInstallation%20&%20Deployment%5d%20Function%20Manual.doc).
+Please refer to the [Distributed Transactional Database HotDB Server - V2.5.3 [Installation & Deployment] Function Manual](file://localhost/Users/anita/Downloads/英文翻译审核完成/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.3%20%5bInstallation%20&%20Deployment%5d%20Function%20Manual.doc).
 It needs extra attention that the number of data nodes in both IDCs should be the same, and the names should correspond one by one.
 The content below is masterly about the required configuration modification after deployment of the basic components of master center and DR center.

 ##### Parameter configuration modification